Chapter 15: The Voice

 Besides, why would snipers try to ambush us in the vast expanse of empty

-jungle, with such a low probability of us traveling that way in the
+jungle, given the low probability of us traveling that way in the first

-first place?
+place?
 The answer to that question is, "They wouldn't".
-Still, I
+Still, I used my

-used my peripheral vision to check for movement around me continually,
+peripheral vision to check for movement around me continually, and at

 possible spots on the ground where threats could be looming.
 When I